Imagine that you have the map of the markets, and you know the positions of participants in real time, this would be nice!

 It is a very very powerful tool!
 This happens all the time.
 I can give infinity examples, but we have trades to do, so here’s one more on GBPUSD again:

-In this case, the options markets starts to price the drop 4 days before the top.
+In this case, the options markets start to price the drop 4 days before the top.
 Market makers have CoT data in real-time folks, they know what retail, institutions, specs, commercial are doing and they truly can predict the markets.
 So paying attention to their footprints on options markets can help us ride massive trends and avoid huge drawdowns.
 Unfortunately, that info is not cheap, in fact, to have it in real-time on Eikon costs more than 1200USD/monthly